Ph.D. in English

 Loyola's graduate assistantship program differs in significant ways from similar programs at many other universities, particularly in terms of the duties students perform as part of their assistantships.
 To learn more, visit our graduate assistantship page.

 After students come off departmental funding, they are eligible to apply for a limited number of fellowships offered each year by the Graduate School.
 These include the Advanced Doctoral Fellowships, the Schmitt Dissertation Fellowships, and the Pre-Doctoral Teaching Scholars Awards.
 These fellowships are competitive and may be held for only one year.
-For more information on these awards, please visit the Graduate School web page at:
+For more information on these awards, please visit the Graduate School Financial Assistance and Funding webpage.

 THE FOREIGN LANGUAGE REQUIREMENT